 Growing change at Humber

 Where does your food come from?
 Why does it matter?
-The new Humber Food Learning Garden is a space for students and community members to learn about sustainable urban agriculture, local food security, and how to grow and harvest their own fresh, healthy food in whatever space is available to them.
+The Humber Food Learning Garden is a space for students and community members to learn about sustainable urban agriculture, local food security, and how to grow and harvest their own fresh, healthy food in whatever space is available to them.

 Like many projects at Humber Arboretum, the creation of the Humber Food Learning Garden also provided hands-on learning opportunities for students who assisted in the construction of the garden, either as part of of the Landscape Technician Diploma program or as a work study employee.